vercel/next.js/docs/advanced-features/middleware.md

 import type { NextRequest } from 'next/server'

 export function middleware(request: NextRequest) {
-  return NextResponse.redirect(new URL('/about-2', request.url));
+  // change this to the route in your project that you would like the rewrite to go to return NextResponse.redirect(new URL('/about-2', request.url));
 }

 // config with custom matcher
 export const config = {
+  // change this to the route in your project that you would like the rewrite to be applied to
   matcher: '/about/:path*'
 }
 ```